Have you had an accident at the hairdressers?

 If you have suffered personal injury as the result of a beauty treatment at a hairdresser’s, you may be entitled to make a claim for damages or compensation for personal injury, and this can be done through What’s My Claim Worth on a no win no fee basis.

-Why not use our Claimometer for a quick and accurate estimate of what your claim could be worth?
-You can also call us to discuss your claim with one of our experienced personal injury solicitors.
+Try our claims calculator for a quick and accurate estimate of what your claim could be worth.
+You can also call us on 0800 025 0000 to discuss your claim with one of our experienced personal injury solicitors.